 Is my shed covered by my home insurance?

 It might be – sheds and outbuildings are generally covered by standard home insurance policies – but you should check that your policy is not one of the few that excludes them and also that your level of coverage is sufficient.

 Your buildings insurance should protect against the effects of storms and floods, as well as loss from fire or vandalism.

 Contents insurance may well cover some items in your shed, but policies can vary enormously when it comes to paying out for something that’s been stolen, from £500 to an unlimited amount.

 Some insurers might require you to take out additional cover for more expensive items.
-Admiral’s home insurance policies all cover sheds and outbuildings, and the interactive home on the Admiral website is an easy way to check the level of coverage for each policy.
+Admiral’s Home Insurance policies all cover sheds and outbuildings, and Admiral's interactive home is an easy way to check the level of coverage for each policy.

 Theft from sheds and outbuildings

 Thieves love sheds, not just because they’re separate from the main building of the home, but also because people can be somewhat lax about keeping them locked.

 In 2014, 3,000 sheds were broken into in Warwickshire alone.